nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 NERC's ColdFront.

-Whereas, once a PI Account request is granted, the PI will receive an email confirming the request approval and how to connect NERC’s ColdFront.
+Whereas, once a PI Account request is granted, the PI will receive an email confirming the request approval and how to connect NERC's ColdFront.

 PI or project managers can use NERC's ColdFront as a self-service web-portal to do the following tasks:

 - Add or manage or archive projects

-- Request allocations that fall under projects to NERC’s resources such as clusters, cloud resources, servers, storage, and software licenses
+- Request allocations that fall under projects to NERC's resources such as clusters, cloud resources, servers, storage, and software licenses

 - Add/remove user access to/from allocated resources who is a member of the project